A Newtown Family's Campaign To Change How We Think About Violence

 "You know it's not an 'if,' but a 'when' we will do this," Hoffman says.

-So far, donations — ranging from bags of change earned by lemonade stands to major institutional gifts — total around $1.25 million for research and community education, like the public speaking engagements that have reached some 15,000 people, and a new brain health first-aid course the foundation developed that's being piloted in Newtown schools.
+So far, donations — ranging from bags of change earned by lemonade stands to major institutional gifts — total around $1.25 million for research and community education, like the public speaking engagements that have reached some 15,000 people and a new brain health first-aid course the foundation developed that's being piloted in Newtown schools.

 "That vision that Jer and Jenn had — just days after the loss of Avi — they've brought it to life, Hoffman says.
 "We're doing it, and we can do more."